ArtisanMobile/devdocs/_posts/2014-05-09-incode-experiments.md

 ## Register Experiments

-An in-code experiments must be defined in the appDelegate before **ARManager startWithAppId:version:options:**.
+An in-code experiment must be defined in the appDelegate before **ARManager startWithAppId:version:options:**.

 The method **registerExperiment:** takes a string representing the name of your experiment.